-Every student enrolled in Graduate Studies is required to maintain a high level of performance and comply fully with the policies of the institution.
-Students who have achieved admission are expected to maintain a minimum 3.0 GPA on work completed at A&M-Central Texas.
-Graduate Studies reserves the right to suspend any graduate student who does not maintain satisfactory academic standing or fails to conform to university regulations.
-NOTE: Failure to maintain satisfactory academic standing in the final semester prevents degree conferral, regardless of overall GPA.
+Every student enrolled in the Graduate School is required to maintain a high level of performance and comply fully with the policies of the institution.
+Students who have achieved admission are expected to maintain a minimum 3.0 GPA on all graduate work completed at A&M-Central Texas.
+The Graduate School reserves the right to suspend any graduate student who does not maintain satisfactory academic standing or fails to conform to university regulations.

 Probation – At the end of any grading period, if a student’s semester or overall GPA falls below the required minimum as set by the department (at least a minimum 3.0 GPA), she/he will be given notice of unsatisfactory academic performance and will be put on probation.
 The student must attain a 3.0 cumulative GPA during her/his next period of enrollment.
 Failure to do so will result in suspension.

-Suspension Appeal – Under exceptional conditions, a student may write a letter of appeal to the Office of Graduate Studies.
-Reinstatement will be considered on a case-by-case basis and approved only one time by the Director of Graduate Studies or designee.
-There is no appeal beyond the Director of Graduate Studies.
+Suspension Appeal – Under exceptional conditions, a student may write a letter of appeal to the Graduate School.
+Reinstatement will be considered on a case-by-case basis and approved only one time by the Dean of the Graduate School or designee.
+There is no appeal beyond the Dean of the Graduate School.